Phnom Bakheng: Symbolism

 Phnom Bakheng is a symbolic representation of Mount Meru, home of the Hindu gods, a status emphasized by the temple's location atop a steep hill 65 m above the surrounding plain.
 The temple is built in a pyramid form of seven levels, representing the seven heavens.
 At the top level, five sandstone sanctuaries, in various states of repair, stand in a quincunx pattern—one in the center and one at each corner of the level's square.
 Originally, 108 small towers were arrayed around the temple at ground level and on various of its tiers; most of them have collapsed.

-Jean Filliozat of the Ecole Francaise, a leading western authority on Indian cosmology and astronomy, interpreted the symbolism of the temple.
+Jean Filliozat of the Ecole Francaise, a leading Western authority on Indian cosmology and astronomy, interpreted the symbolism of the temple.
 The temple sits on a rectangular base and rises in five levels and is crowned by five main towers.
 One hundred four smaller towers are distributed over the lower four levels, placed so symmetrically that only 33 can be seen from the center of any side.
 Thirty-three is the number of gods who dwelt on Mount Meru.
 Phnom Bakheng's total number of towers is also significant.
 The center one represents the axis of the world and the 108 smaller ones represent the four lunar phases, each with 27 days.
 The seven levels of the monument represent the seven heavens and each terrace contains 12 towers which represent the 12-year cycle of Jupiter.
 According to University of Chicago scholar Paul Wheatley, it is "an astronomical calendar in stone."

 Following Angkor's rediscovery by the outside world in the mid-19th century, decades passed before archeologists grasped Phnom Bakheng's historical significance.
 For many years, scholars' consensus view was that the Bayon, the temple located at the center of Angkor Thom city, was the edifice to which the Sdok Kak Thom inscription referred.
 Later work identified the Bayon as a Buddhist site, built almost three centuries later than originally thought, in the late 12th century, and Phnom Bakheng as King Yasovarman's state temple.

 Phnom Bakheng in popular media

-The view of the Angkor Wat from the top of Phnom Bakheng is featured in the movie Tomb Raider (when Lara Croft looks through the binoculars upon arriving in Cambodia).
+The view of Angkor Wat from the top of Phnom Bakheng is featured in the movie Tomb Raider (when Lara Croft looks through the binoculars upon arriving in Cambodia).